 Much like creating backlinks from a press release or guest post.
 Companies achieve better online visibility and virality if they get their content reposted on popular social media accounts.
 Ideally, this should be an account that creates related content and has a more extensive audience reach.
 That way, companies can create content and reach an audience they didn’t previously have access to.

 Content that evokes emotion and resonates with modern social media users will go viral.
 By creating content for users to engage with personally.
 Companies have a higher chance of gaining more engagement because they will more than likely share the posts with their friends and engage in the comments.
 If they can relate with the story.

 7) Keep it short & to the point

 Modern social media users have a shorter attention span than before; rather than reading through an article or a book.
 They tend to look to videos and other visual content when trying to obtain information.
 Not only do brands have to factor in our shorter attention spans.
 They also need to consider the distractions that plague our everyday lives.
 Thus, the content which companies produce should be easy to read and digestible by users in 10 seconds or less.
 Posts that are too long, with too much text or videos, have a significant chance of getting ignored by users, lowering the possibility of going viral.

 8) Utilize interactive content

-Regardless of whether a company is merely trying to get media coverage or reach a larger audience, there is no doubt that social media platforms and influencers have made the idea of “going viral” a reality.
-While in the past, content was not monitored quite as closely, content these days needs to have many elements to stand out from the crowd.
-If your content is unique and offers value, then you can not only achieve media coverage but also be a viral sensation.
+Regardless of whether a company is merely trying to get media coverage or reach a larger audience.
+There is no doubt that social media platforms and influencers have made the idea of “going viral” a reality.
+While in the past, content was not monitor quite as closely, content.
+These days needs to have many elements to stand out from the crowd.
+If your content is unique and offers value.
+Then you can not only achieve media coverage but also be a viral sensation.